 In fact, while sitting around camp at Indian Garden Campground and other popular areas, it is extremely common to feel a mouse climb up your leg or run over your foot.
-You can tell by their shear numbers that this is a popular area with people who aren’t very careful with food.
+You can tell by their sheer numbers that this is a popular area with people who aren’t very careful with food.

 Mice aren’t the only reason to be careful not to drop any crumbs; guess what eats mice?
 Snakes, of course!
 And I don’t know too many people who are wild about sleeping with snakes!
 Mice can also carry an often-fatal disease known as hantavirus.

-Victims of the disease will often feel as if they are coming down with a flu with symptoms that include fever, muscle aches, cough and headache.
+Victims of the disease will often feel as if they are coming down with the flu with symptoms that include fever, muscle aches, cough, and headache.
 They worsen quickly and fluid begins to accumulate in the lungs.
 Death usually occurs from acute respiratory distress syndrome, which is a type of lung failure.
 Hantavirus is carried in the excrement of deer mice, a very common mouse in the southwest.

 The only confirmed case in the park itself was a river guide who was sleeping on the beach next to the Colorado River.
 Camping beneath the stars, a mouse ran over his face.
 He batted at it half-asleep, scaring it and causing it to let loose some bodily fluid.
-Luckily he remembered the incident a short time later when he he became ill and was able to get treatment right away.
+Luckily he remembered the incident a short time later when he became ill and was able to get treatment right away.
 He survived.

 This is not meant to scare you, it is simply to encourage you to be careful.
-To find out more on the diseases that rodents carry and how to prevent them, check out the Center for Disease Control website.
+To find out more about the diseases that rodents carry and how to prevent them, check out the Center for Disease Control website.

 Although not rodents, other animals to beware of are skunks and ringtails.
 Skunks also hang around campsites.
 They are attracted by the easy food and you will often hear them running around in the dark after most people have gone to bed.

-The majority of people don’t have to be told to stay away from skunks, but be careful when walking around at night that you don’t startle one.
+The majority of people don’t have to be told to stay away from skunks but be careful when walking around at night that you don’t startle one.
 The consequences could be potent!

 Ringtails are actually related to raccoons.
 They are very attractive animals with a masked face and a long, bushy tail covered with black and white rings-hence its name.
-The tail is very long, making up half of the animal’s two to three foot length.
+The tail is very long, making up half of the animal’s two to three-foot length.

 Ringtails are nocturnal, meaning that they are active during the night.
 And even though they are difficult to actually catch a peek of, the creatures are not overly shy.

 My favorite story is that of the boy scout that went to bed without brushing his teeth.
-He had braces on and there was still food caught in this teeth.
+He had braces on and there was still food caught in his teeth.
 The boy scout was rudely awakened in the night by a ringtail sitting on his chest eating the food from his braces!